 11. You could keep contributing to making your family happy

 Imagine what your family might look like when you retire – maybe kids and grandkids scattered across the country or even the globe.
 I have always liked the warm fuzzy feeling which is an aftermath of the act of gifting.
 Would you not want to have complete freedom to book tickets and travel whenever you want to meet your family?
 More importantly, imagine the look when you gift a grandkid something they have always wanted, and you were able to dip into your retirement corpus without having to think much.

 If retirement is something to which you have never given more than a passing thought, the first thing that you need to do is sit down alone or with your spouse, grab a piece of paper and pen and maybe steaming cups of coffee.
 Just talk about what do you see retirement years looking like?
 Only when you embrace the fact that retirement is something you need to think about is when you will probably plan your time post-retirement and the money required to fund that life.

 Personally, I have made a digital vision board of sorts to tell myself how my ideal retirement period looks.
-Try doing that and the idea of retirement will become that much more real, appealing and worth saving for you.
+It is just one slide in a powerpoint presentation with photos of a beachside cafe and a happy healthy old couple.
+Try doing that for yourself and the idea of retirement will become that much more real, appealing and worth saving for you.

 Have you started planning for retirement?
 What motivates you to save for the future?
 Let me know in the comments below.

 Get your Personal Finance basics right.
 Sign up for the Elementum Money 5-day Email course for a crash course on all things Personal Finance, like Money Management,